gauravcodepro/gauravcodepro/README.md

 In addition, I do genome analysis and comparative genomics in plant, bacterial and fungal genomes.
 I apply my knowledge and skills in the fields of molecular biology, bioinformatics, and biological data mining, which can be used to understand the biological basis.

+read this: I havent used the ChatGPT or AI till now for writing code, and i stay offline while writing most of the code.

 You can find me at the following professional web fronts. \
 Gaurav Sablok \
 Frontiers: https://loop.frontiersin.org/people/33293/overview \